 Privacy and security features are achieved by encrypting the Colleague database, as well as use of SSL certificate for data when it is transmitted over the network.
-Username/password credentials are necessary to access the InSite Portal and for authenticating to the Wi-Fi network.
+Username/password credentials are necessary to access the InSite portal and for authenticating to the Wi-Fi network.
 Firewalls for security measures are also in place to protect and control access to internal systems.
 Different security levels for Colleague access are implemented based on users' job functions.
-Access to the technology system is revoked based on employee classification as described in the Business Procedure 10.54.
+Access to the technology system is revoked based on employee classification, as described in the Business Procedure 10.54 ("Access to Technology Assets").
+(II.B.4-5)

-Technology maintenance occurs during regularly-scheduled monthly downtimes for applying upgrades and patches along with other maintenance activities.
-The three individual college IT managers meet with the Contra Costa Community College District Information Technology management team once a month to discuss common issues, get updates on projects and collaborate to solve various technology challenges.
+Technology maintenance occurs during scheduled monthly downtimes for applying upgrades and patches along with other maintenance activities.
+LMC's Technology Systems Manager meets monthly with counterparts at the two sister-institutions and the Contra Costa Community College District Information Technology administrative team to: discuss common issues; get updates on projects; and collaborate to solve various technology challenges.